 McDonald’s stakeholders affect the firm, especially by way of consumer perception.
 The company has a variety of corporate social responsibility (CSR) programs to address its stakeholders’ interests.
 In theory, stakeholders affect business and are affected by business.
-This condition points to the importance of McDonald’s corporate social responsibility efforts as a way of optimizing the company’s position relative to the stakeholders.
+This condition points to the importance of McDonald’s corporate social responsibility efforts as a way of optimizing the company’s position relative to its stakeholders.
 As the leading firm in the global fast food restaurant industry, McDonald’s has developed corporate social responsibility strategies to minimize the negative effects of stakeholders while satisfying their interests.
 McDonald’s success is partly based on its corporate social responsibility efforts.

 McDonald’s corporate social responsibility policy and programs address most stakeholders to ensure prudent relationships with them.
 The company includes stakeholders’ interests in its CSR efforts, especially in programs for investors and communities.

 McDonald’s Stakeholder Groups & CSR Initiatives

 McDonald’s top stakeholders are its employees and customers.
 However, the firm’s corporate social responsibility status is also subject to the influence of other stakeholders.
 The following are McDonald’s main stakeholder groups, arranged according to significance: